AbyssopelagicZone/StartupManager/Assets/com.abyss.strartup-manager/README.md

 `EntryPointMonoBehaviour` and `EntryPointScriptableObject` have a priority property that determines which entry point to use.
 If you have multiple entry points in the scene and in the resources folder, the entry point with the highest priority will be used.
 This way you can start up some scenes with different initialization logic.
-This is useful in development ant testing ideas.
+This is useful in development and testing ideas.
 ![](Documetation/Images/priority.png)

 ## Examples